 When we spoke to Matt about the benefit of Pooley’s using Sensing+, he explained how having a micro-level view of growing conditions helps him to streamline decision-making.

 “As a grower, it has always been difficult to have concrete data to hang your hat on.
 By using this technology more instantaneous decisions can be made and be more accurate.
-The data and information coming in from behind the scenes can help my decisions be more convincing and worthy of action.”
+The data and information coming in from behind the scenes can help me be more decisive, and able to take action quicker.”

 Keeping track of activities